Bronwyn Fitzsimons is best known to the world as the only child of renowned actress Maureen O’Hara.

 Conor Beau Fitzsimons

-In 1968 she married and have birth to a son, Conor, two years later who would also follow her into the film industry.
+In 1968 she married and two years later she gave birth to a son, Conor, who would also follow her into the film industry.

 In her 40s she was involved in a car accident that plagued her with pain for many years to come.